-- Longing for food, many are hungry.
+- 2. Longing for peace, our world is troubled.
+Longing for hope, many despair.
+Your word alone has power to save us.
+Make us your living voice.
+Chorus: - 3.
+Longing for food, many are hungry.
 Longing for water, many still thirst.
-Make us your bread, broken for others, Shared until all are fed. - 4) Longing for shelter, many are homeless.
+Make us your bread, broken for others, Shared until all are fed.
+Chorus: - 4.
+Longing for shelter, many are homeless.
 Longing for warmth, many are cold.
-Make us your building, sheltering others, Walls made of living stone. - 5) Many the gifts, many the people, Many the hearts that yearn to belong.
+Make us your building, sheltering others, Walls made of living stone.
+Chorus: - 5.
+Many the gifts, many the people, Many the hearts that yearn to belong.
 Let us be servants to one another, Making your kingdom come.
+Chorus: